 Weekend with Ellie

-It’s been so nice to be back in the nest, even if we did turn the heating off for ten days over Christmas and it’s still struggling to get going again.
-We had a super chilled weekend last week, which meant relaxing in my fave way possible, a bath.
+I had a super busy week last week, which meant I needed to relax in my fave way possible, a bath.
 I’ve nailed the bath experience now.
 Candle on, Thor Ragnarok playing in the background and a cup of tea/gin depending on the time of day/alcohol level in my body already.

 Taking down the decs